Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Temperament: | Active, intelligent, workaholic |

+They were developed in the 1970s in the United States, likely around Texas.
+However, their popularity never took off, and they remain rare today.
 The Blue Heeler Australian Shepherd mix is mainly utilized for herding or companionship.
-They are quite intelligent and can also be used for seeing-eye and search-and-rescue work.
-However, they are less common and therefore less likely to be used in these fields.
+They are quite intelligent and can be used for seeing-eye and search-and-rescue work.

 Australian Shepherd Blue Heeler Puppies

-These canines are not technically purebreds.
-While this mixed breed has been around for quite a while, they aren’t established.
-Therefore, few breeders specialize in them — if you can even find one at all!
+Australian Shepherd Blue Heelers are not technically purebreds.
+While they have been around for quite a while, they aren’t established.
+Therefore, few breeders specialize in them.

-Purchasing from a backyard breeder will likely cost less, but we don’t recommend this.
+Purchasing from a backyard breeder will likely cost less, but we don’t recommend it.
 Often, the puppies cost less because they have had less money put into them.
-They often don’t receive the proper vet care or genetic testing.
+They usually don’t receive the proper vet care or genetic testing.

 3 Little-Known Facts About the Australian Shepherd Blue Heeler Mix

-This mixed breed is hyperactive.
-They tend to require quite a bit of exercise.
-Most do best if they have a farm to work on or some other job to do.
+The Australian Shepherd Blue Heeler is a hyperactive canine.
+They require quite a bit of exercise, and most do best if they have a farm to work on or some other job to do.
 Both their parents are pure working dogs, and this mixed breed is no different.

 Most mixed breeds are relatively new.
 However, this one has been bred since about the 1970s.
-They aren’t popular, though.
-This lack of popularity has led to them still being rare today.
 Most of the time, people purchase one of their purebred parents instead.

-While they are a cross between two relatively popular breeds, that doesn’t make this mixed breed easy to find!
+While they are a cross between two relatively popular breeds, that doesn’t make the Australian Shepherd Blue Heeler easy to find!
 Few breeders specialize in them, and most do not produce regular puppies.
-For this reason, it is often somewhat difficult to find this breed.
+For this reason, it is often somewhat difficult to find a puppy.

 Temperament and Intelligence of the Australian Shepherd Blue Heeler Mix 🧠

 This trait allows them to be trained efficiently, though it also means they’ll need plenty of mental stimulation.
-This breed can’t be left alone at home for much of the day.
+They can’t be left alone at home for much of the day.
 They require regular interaction, training, and mental stimulation.

-They may be a bit aloof with strangers, though this likely isn’t going to result in significant aggression or territorial behaviors.
+They may be a bit aloof with strangers, though it likely isn’t going to result in significant aggression or territorial behaviors.
 Socialization is essential to make them accepting of strangers, however.

-Many people may utilize this canine as a watchdog.
-This job isn’t the primary purpose that they were bred, but their aloof nature can make them suitable.
+Many people use Australian Shepherd Blue Heelers as watchdogs.
+The job isn’t the primary purpose that they were bred, but their aloof nature can make them suitable.

 Are These Dogs Good for Families? 🏡

-They can be.
+Australian Shepherd Blue Heelers can be excellent dogs for families.
 However, we don’t recommend them for homes with small children.
-Often, children look and act in a way that will excite this mixed breed’s herding instincts.
+Often, children look and act in a way that will excite their herding instincts.
 It isn’t odd for them to try to herd children.

 Often, this behavior scares the child, who runs away from the dog.
 This reaction excites the dog even more and may prompt them to snap and bite at the child’s ankles, which is one of the ways that these canines herd cattle.
-This may work with cattle, but it isn’t a good idea for children.
+This may work with cattle, but it isn’t safe for children.

 You can’t train out herding instincts.
 They are innate in every Australian Shepherd Blue Heeler, and there isn’t anything the dog or anyone else can do to control them.